Skip to content

 The dark ages of payroll processing were a time when businesses relied on entirely manual labor, which often led to errors in tracking employee wages, taxes, and payments.
 These dark ages were primarily from the early 19th century to the mid-20th century, before the introduction or usage of computers and automation in payroll processing.

-During this period, businesses relied entirely on manual bookkeeping, paper records, and complex calculations to process employee wages, which required a lot of labor.
-Payroll errors were frequent and tax compliance was a major challenge, which is why payments were often delayed due to inefficient systems.
+Businesses relied entirely on manual bookkeeping, paper records, and complex calculations to process wages.
+Payroll errors were frequent, tax compliance was a constant challenge, and payments were often delayed.

 What factors influenced payroll processing during the Dark Ages?